bucketrobotics/palmerroboticsclub.github.io/CONTRIBUTING.md

 4. Run npm start to start the development server

 5. Create a working branch and start with your changes!
+- Name it properly
+- People should be able to tell what it does a first glance
+- Failure to do so may lead to deletion without warning

 ### Commit your update